fix

 Multiple IAM Solutions: When trying to integrate a pre-existing identity platform into a new product, the complexity rises as you now need to manage legacy users from the old platform as well as new users.
 Using a hybrid of identity management solutions in any scenario can lead to oversights in proper access control.

 • Broken Authorization: Authorization refers to the actions that a user is allowed to perform.
 Typically any actions that a user is not allowed to perform will not show up in their user interface.
-However, If access controls are not implemented properly, it’s possible to access functionality intended for a higher privilege level by issuing a direct request to the action / functionality in question.
+However, If access controls are not implemented properly, it’s possible to access functionality intended for a higher privilege level by issuing a direct request to the action/functionality in question.
 This would be an example of broken authorization in an application.
 Let's say a web application has an administrative dashboard that only authorized administrators are allowed to access.
-However, if a regular user is able to access the dashboard by manipulating the URL, then this is a broken authorization vulnerability.
+However, if a regular user can access the dashboard by manipulating the URL, then this is a broken authorization vulnerability.
 Attackers can use this to access sensitive information, modify or delete data, and perform other cyber attacks.

 The impact and risk of Broken Access Controls

 • Data Breaches: When a company has broken access controls it’s easy for an attacker to steal company data.
-For example, if an attacker is able to access data in a database through an SQL injection then they can steal company information and this would constitute a data breach.
+For example, if an attacker can access data in a database through an SQL injection then they can steal company information and this would constitute a data breach.

 • Failing Compliance Regulations: If your company has poor access controls and this is revealed through an audit or security testing then you will be at risk of failing compliance regulations.
 Many compliance regulations mandate that your company has implemented strong access control to protect company assets.